-Bone type: One of the four basic bone shapes in the human skeleton -- long bones, short bones, flat bones, and irregular bones.
+Bone type: One of the four basic bone shapes in the human skeleton.

-Short bones also have a tubular shaft and articular surfaces at each end but are much smaller.
-The short bones include all of the metacarpals and phalanges in the hands, the metatarsals and phalanges in the feet, and the clavicle (collarbone).
+- Short bones: Short bones also have a tubular shaft and articular surfaces at each end but are much smaller.
+The short bones include all of the metacarpals and phalanges in the hands, and the metatarsals and phalanges in the feet.